 What We Do

 Crisis Response.
-Free immediate technical assistance and training to schools and communities that are responding to crises, with a focus on supporting their students, both short-term and throughout long-term recovery.
+Immediate technical assistance and training to schools and communities that are responding to crises, with a focus on supporting their students, both short-term and throughout long-term recovery.

 Education & Training.
-Free education materials, as well as expert consultation and trainings for school professionals and communities preparing for or responding to crisis events.
+Education materials, as well as expert consultation and trainings for school professionals and communities preparing for or responding to crisis events.

 Advocacy & Research.
 Support for policies that encourage best practices in crisis and grief support in schools, and research in the fields of childhood bereavement and disaster preparedness.